wilsonmar/wilsonmar.github.io/_posts/2020-09-10-browser-extensions.md

    PROTIP: Stay on this page.
 When code is changed, Chrome knows to reload your extension.
 You won't need to press command+R.

    Notice "Inspect views background" in some of the extensions.
 See <a href="#background">below</a>.

+1. Click <strong>Load unpacked</strong> and navigate to buzzkill.
+"Make Facebook Great Again" should appear.

+   NOTE: Extensions are automatically turned On upon load.

+1. Switch to Facebook tab.

+   NOTE: "Page actions" icons to the left of the star icon in the address bar are for specific pages (URLs).

+   ### Examine code for sample extension

+1. Click the url below to download file get_started_complete.zip:

+   PROTIP: Google obtains extensions by loading zip files.

+   ## Load your own extension

 1. To activate the add-on, click the extension icon at the upper-right